cccttt10/bloggy-publisher/README.md

 -   In `src/models/`, I see `reducers` as well as `effects`.
 I know `reducers` from redux tutorials, but what are `effects`?

 > In redux, `reducers` are **pure functions** that takes a previous state and an action, and returns the next state.
 However, communication with the back end is asynchronous and produces side effects, which means it is **impure**. `effects` are APIs provided by `dva` (a framework that integrates redux and redux-saga) that convert side effects into pure functions.
 For more information: [dva concepts](https://dvajs.com/guide/concepts.html#effect)

+-   How do login and authentication work?

+> We use JSON web tokens as our authentication mechanism.
+[This article](https://zhuanlan.zhihu.com/p/63061864) explains how JWT works.
+Basically, the server will grant the user a token upon successful login or registration.
+A user needs to send this token every time they want to access a protected route.
+For example, a user needs to provide a token if they want to delete their own article.
+With the correct token, the server can authenticate that the user is indeed the author of the article and authorize the deletion.
+In contrast, if a user wants to simply read an article through the `GET` method, no token is needed because anyone (even not logged in) can read articles.